openstack/charm-interface-ceph-mds/README.md

 ## Requires

-Charms requiring this interface gather logs and forward them to a provider.
 This interface layer will set the following states, as appropriate:

   * `{relation_name}.available` The ceph client has been related to a provider.